ytanimura/sound-shader/Readme.md

 ## License

 This crate is distributed under Apach-2.0.
-However, this repository contains some resources that are distributed on a non-commercial basis only.
-Specifically, the following files are distributed on a non-commercial basis.

-- `resources/*.wav`
-- `examples/pirates.comp`

-These files are excluded by Cargo.toml.
-So, there are no problems if one uses this crate from [crates.io](https://crates.io/crates/sound-shader).
+Submodules loaded from external repositories contain non-commercially licensed resources, but they are for testing and are not loaded into the source code by macros.

 ## Operating environment